guirreri/gridsome-netlify-cms-issue/README.md

 ## Issues

 Netlify CMS' relation widget appears to be the only way to create a one-or-more list of pre-defined items.
-While I can now properly reference a Post with one or more of the dynamically created Blogs, a Blog can not have any properties other than `id` and `title`.
+When viewing a Blog, the list of referenced Posts are not showing.
+This is because the `belongsTo` part of the query in `Blog.vue` is returning an empty array.

 ## Setup (Default starter for Gridsome)